-The Housing Options Team Mole Valley District Council Pippbrook Dorking Surrey RH4 1SJ Telephone: 01306 885001
+The Housing Options Team Mole Valley District Council, Pippbrook, Dorking, Surrey, RH4 1SJ Telephone: 01306 885001

-The application process should be completed within 6 weeks provided that the documentary evidence required has been received.
-If it has not been received within 28 days of a reminder being sent, the application will be cancelled.
+The application process should be completed within 12 weeks provided that the documentary evidence required has been received.
+If documentary evidence has not been received within 28 days of a reminder being sent, the application will be cancelled.
 The date that the application will be effective from will be the date that the application and all relevant evidence of proof of income; identification and local connection to the district was received by the Council.